-- 27. Dismantling criminal organizations and their support networks should be another of the key objectives of initiatives taken by the countries of the hemisphere against illegal drug trafficking and related crimes.
-Enforcing the law with respect to perpetrators, instrumentalities, and proceeds from criminal activities is an effective deterrent to participation in these unlawful activities. - 28.
-The countries of the hemisphere will intensify their efforts to exchange information and gather evidence to enable them to bring to trial and sentencing the leaders and other members of criminal organizations and their support networks, within the framework of full respect for due process of the law. - 29.
+27. Dismantling criminal organizations and their support networks should be another of the key objectives of initiatives taken by the countries of the hemisphere against illegal drug trafficking and related crimes.
+Enforcing the law with respect to perpetrators, instrumentalities, and proceeds from criminal activities is an effective deterrent to participation in these unlawful activities.
+To this end, the adoption of the UN Convention Against Transnational Organized Crime and its Protocols, as well as existing and future anti-corruption instruments, is particularly important.

+- 28. The countries of the hemisphere will intensify their efforts to exchange information and gather evidence to enable them to bring to trial and sentencing the leaders and other members of criminal organizations and their support networks, within the framework of full respect for due process of the law. - 29.
 The countries of the hemisphere recognize that priority should be given to developing their legal systems, taking particular account of the complex nature of the problem of illegal drug trafficking and related crimes.
 They also recognize the need to adopt legal mechanisms that will help harmonize their laws and their investigative and evidence-gathering procedures. - 30.
 The countries of the hemisphere recognize the importance of having modern legal systems for an effective strategy against the problem of illegal drug trafficking and related crimes and the need to have adequate extradition procedures. - 31.
 The countries of the hemisphere express that control of the diversion of precursors and essential chemicals is one of the most effective and efficient strategies available for confronting the drug problem.
 Accordingly, it is necessary to establish and strengthen internal mechanisms for control of precursors and essential chemicals according to the provisions of the 1988 Vienna Convention and consistent with the CICAD Model Regulations to Control Chemical Precursors and Chemical Substances, Machines and Materials.
 They view with concern the emergence of new chemical substances employed in drug processing and production, and all of them should update their lists of controlled chemical substances, when necessary.